Climbing in the Tatras

 - Salbit

-My most recommended multi-pitch routes in the Alps are:
+Some of the most rewarding routes in the Alps I can recommend are:

 - Rebuffat (6a+) – south face of Aiguille du Midi